GenomeDK/genomedk-docs/content/advanced.rst

     [fe1]$ openssl aes-256-cbc -a -salt -in data.txt -out data.txt.enc

-This will encrypt ``data.txt`` and write the encrypted data to ``data.txt.enc``.
+This will encrypt :file:`data.txt` and write the encrypted data to :file:`data.txt.enc`.
 You will be prompted for a password which is needed to decrypt the file again.

 Decrypt: